KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-tab.md

 #### During the meeting

-Tab content moves to the in-meeting tab.
+Tab content adjusts to the in-meeting tab layout and location.

    :::column-end:::
 :::row-end:::